FIR against YSRCP MP, others for alleged 'coercive' means to acquire stakes in Kakinada port, KSEZ

 The complaint also alleged that Vikranth Reddy, who approached Rao "asking" him to part with the shares, claimed that the "transaction was being done for former Chief Minister Y S Jagan Mohan Reddy".

-Vijaysai Reddy, Vikranth Reddy and Saratchandra Reddy were not immediately available for comments despite repeated efforts by PTI to reach them.
+Vijaysai Reddy, Vikranth Reddy and Sarath Chandra Reddy were not immediately available for comments despite repeated efforts by PTI to reach them.
 There was also no response from former chief minister Jagan Mohan Reddy or his office.

 Meanwhile, Aurobindo Pharma in a filing with BSE on Thursday said the firm was in no way connected with the ownership or operations of Kakinada Seaports and Kakinada SEZ including Auro Infra Private Limited.